Individual Setting Questions from a young person’s point of view

 You will take part in the Employability Skills programme.

-You can get careers advice and guidance from other people.
+You can get information advice and guidance (IAG) throughout your programme.

-There is a Work Experience programme – You will get the chance to work in the college’s Garden Centre shop, Garden Café, Orangery Restaurant and other commercial outlets at Derwen College.
+There is a Work Placement programme.
+You will get the chance to work in the college’s Garden Centre shop, Garden Café, Orangery Restaurant and other commercial outlets at Derwen College.
 Your placement location will depend on your chosen pathway.

-Some students do work experience with employers in the local area and with national companies.
+Some students have external work placements with employers in the local area and with national companies.

 You can use the Job Explorer Database to make career choices.